norulshahlam/spring-security-tutorials/README.md

 this tables will be used by spring to store tokens

 2. replace the InMemoryTokenStore() in AuthorizationServerConfig to store into db

+3. run the same steps as last lesson. this time the tokens are saved in the tables. u can check in mysql.